mhjrnansar/vsc_friends/README.md

 This is a CS50 code.
-You can run it using Visual Studio Code (VS Code).
+Try the code using Visual Studio Code (VS Code).